Deep Fusion of Multi-Object Densities Using Transformer: Method

 \subsection{Data preparation}

 The tracker located at each sensor node outputs a distribution for each trajectory, with parameters describing local trajectory MB densities, which needs to be transformed into a sequence of vectors in order to be used by the transformer model.
 To do so, we produce one vector for each sensor and object at a specific time steps, using the information contained in these parameters.
-In particular, for the linear Gaussian TPMB implementation \cite{garcia2020trajectory} at the $s$-th sensor, $s \in \{1,\dots,S\}$, its output at time step $T$ is a trajectory MB density with $n^s$ Bernoulli components, where the $i$-th Bernoulli, $i \in \{1,\dots,n^s\}$, is described by the following parameters: \begin{itemize} \item Existence probability $r^{s,i}$. \item Trajectory start time $t^{s,i}$. \item Trajectory maximum length $\ell^{s,i}$. \item Trajectory length probability vector $w^{s,i} \in \mathbb{R}^{\ell^{s,i}}$ where $w^{s,i}_j, j\in\{1,\dots,\ell^{s,j}\}$, represents the probability that the trajectory has length $j$. \item Mean of state sequence $x_{1:\ell^{s,i}}^{s,i} \in \mathbb{R}^{4\ell^{s,i}}$. \item Covariance of state sequence $P_{1:\ell^{s,i}}^{s,i} \in \mathbb{R}^{4\ell^{s,i} \times 4\ell^{s,i}}$. \end{itemize}
+In particular, for the linear Gaussian TPMB implementation \cite{garcia2020trajectory} at the $s$-th sensor, $s \in \{1,\dots,S\}$, its output at time step $T$ is a trajectory MB density with $n^s$ Bernoulli components, where the $i$-th Bernoulli, $i \in \{1,\dots,n^s\}$, is described by the following parameters: \begin{itemize} \item Existence probability $r^{s,i}\in(0,1]$. \item Trajectory start time $t^{s,i}$. \item Trajectory maximum length $\ell^{s,i}$. \item Trajectory length probability vector of length $\ell^{s,i}$ where the $j$-th element $w^{s,i}_j \in \mathbb{R}^{\ell^{s,i}}, j\in\{1,\dots,\ell^{s,j}\}$, represents the probability that the trajectory has length $j$. \item Mean of state sequence $x_{1:\ell^{s,i}}^{s,i} \in \mathbb{R}^{4\ell^{s,i}}$. \item Covariance of state sequence $P_{1:\ell^{s,i}}^{s,i} \in \mathbb{R}^{4\ell^{s,i} \times 4\ell^{s,i}}$. \end{itemize} Here, superscripts $s,i$ are used to indicate that the quantity of interest is related to the $i$-th Bernoulli component in the MOD reported by the $s$-th sensor.
+In addition, subscript $j$ is used to indicate that the quantity of interest is related to the $j$-th element (object state) in the state sequence density of a Bernoulli component.